BrokenShell/Fortuna/README.md

 Fortuna's main goal is to provide a quick and easy way to build custom random functions for your data that are byte-code fast and thread aware.
-Fortuna also offers a variety of high-performance random number functions like `random_range()` and `dice()`.
+Fortuna also offers a variety of high-performance random number functions like `random_range(start, stop, step)` and `dice(rolls, sides)`.

-The core functionality of Fortuna is based on the Cpp Storm RNG Engine - created by the same developer (Robert Sharp).
+The core functionality of Fortuna is based on the Storm Engine - created by the same developer (Robert Sharp).
 While Storm is a high quality, hardware seeded random engine - it is not appropriate for cryptography of any kind.
 Fortuna is meant for games, data science, A.I. and experimental programming... not security!

-Storm: Fortuna's Random Number Engine. https://github.com/BrokenShell/Storm

 ### Quick Install `$ pip install Fortuna`

 ### Installation may require the following:
-- MacOS or Linux.
-Windows is not directly supported without WSL: Windows Subsystem for Linux.
+- Modern version of MacOS or Linux.
+- WSL: Windows requires Fortuna to be installed via Python3 running inside the Windows Subsystem for Linux.
-- Python 3.6 or later with dev tools (setuptools, pip, etc.), 64bit preferred.
-- Cython: Python library. `$ pip install Cython`.
-Serves as a bridge from C/C++ to Python.
 - Modern C++17 Compiler and Standard Library: Clang or GCC.
-Typically not required on MacOS.
+Typically not required on the latest version of MacOS.
-    - If you're running an older version of MacOS you can install Xcode to get the Clang compiler.
+    - If you're running an older version of MacOS you can install Xcode to get the Clang compiler and all dependencies.

 ### Sister Projects:
-- RNG: Python3 API for the C++ Random Library. https://pypi.org/project/RNG/
 - Pyewacket: Drop-in replacement for Python3 random module. https://pypi.org/project/Pyewacket/
-- MonkeyScope: Framework for testing non-deterministic functors. https://pypi.org/project/MonkeyScope/
+- MonkeyScope: Framework for testing non-deterministic functions and methods. https://pypi.org/project/MonkeyScope/

-> In an effort to streamline Fortuna, the above packages are no longer included automatically.
-Each of them can be installed with pip as needed.
+- Storm: Fortuna's Random Number Engine. https://github.com/BrokenShell/Storm

 ---